dt-code-club/site/srv/meetings/2022/meeting-8.md

 To invite your bot into your server, navigate to "URL Generator" under the "OAuth2" section, and select "bot" in "Scopes" and "Administrator" in "Bot Permissions".
-This will give the bot adminitrator permissions, letting it do anything we program it to do;
+This will give the bot administrator permissions, letting it do anything we program it to do;
 you can select more specific permissions if you'd like.